skypilot-org/skypilot/docs/source/_gallery_original/index.rst

 AI Gallery is a collection of ready-to-run recipes for popular AI frameworks and AI models.
 It provides a simple way to **package**, **share**, and **run** AI projects using the simple interface of SkyPilot.

-You can directly execute the SkyPilot YAMLs on your own infrastructure, such as :ref:`cloud VMs <installation>` or :ref:`Kubernetes <kubernetes-overview>`.
+You can directly run these recipes on your own infrastructure, such as :ref:`cloud VMs <installation>` or :ref:`Kubernetes <kubernetes-overview>`.

 .. image:: ../images/ai-gallery-cover.png
    :alt: AI Gallery